-The coming into existence of the Nazarenes (his term for the followers of Jesus) rips a great hole into history, a hole the size and shape of the Resurrection {quoted in Strobel, p 344}.
+The coming into existence of the Nazarenes (his term for the followers of Jesus) rips a great hole into history, a hole the size and shape of the Resurrection.35

-John Anderson notes in relation to good circumstantial evidence that one characteristic that it has is "the fact that there are numerous separate and independent strands of evidence, all pointing towards the same conclusion" (p.
-8).
-You may still be skeptical about one or two of these individual points; but I would argue that when you combine all these different strands you come up with a closely entwined cable which is more than adequate for you to entrust your life to.
-Baron Pollock, a highly respected common law judge, put it this way in R v Exall (1866) 4 F&F 922 at 929; 176 ER 850 at 853, speaking of circumstantial evidence-
+A characteristic of good circumstantial evidence is the fact that there are numerous separate and independent strands of evidence, all pointing towards the same conclusion.
+The reader may still be skeptical about one or two of these individual points; but it is submitted that when all these different strands are combined, we come up with a closely entwined cable which is more than adequate for conviction of the truth of the central fact.
+Baron Pollock put it this way in R v Exall (1866) 4 F&F 922 at 929; 176 ER 850 at 853, speaking of circumstantial evidence-